Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Appendix F: Additional Real Analysis Results

-This section includes all the parameter estimates of the fitted model with $J=3$ and $K=8$.
-In Table \ref{fitted mu}, the estimated $\bb{\mu}$ for each state is included.
-The estimated loading matrix for state 1 is listed in Table \ref{fitted load1}, while that for state 2 and state 3 are listed in Table \ref{fitted load2} and Table \ref{fitted load3} respectively.
-In Table \ref{fitted B}, there are the parameter estimations of the transition model.
+This section presents all of the parameter estimates for the model with $J=3$ and $K=8$ that was fitted.
+Included in Table \ref{fitted mu} is the estimated $\bb{\mu}_j$ for each state.
+The estimated loading matrix for state 1 is provided in Table \ref{fitted load1}, while that for state 2 and state 3 are provided in Table \ref{fitted load2} and Table \ref{fitted load3}, respectively.
+Finally, the parameter estimates for the transition model are displayed in Table \ref{fitted B}.